 Unplug for Learning

 We parents can do several things to create the environment at home where our child’s Attention Span can flourish.
 Foremost is turn off the video games and keep turning them off, as much as possible.
-Parenting is not a popularity contest with our Kids; we often have to make unpopular decisions to show them the right way to succeed to become a relevant adult in the real world.
+Parenting is not a popularity contest with our Kids; we parents often have to make unpopular decisions to show them the right way to succeed to become a relevant adult in the real world.

 Students that have experienced Gaming find School terribly boring as they are not the centre of attention and are definitely not in control.
 Here is where Tutoring, One-One tutoring comes in to stimulate and focus the student’s attention.
-Intense attention from ones teacher is a motivator for both parties as the student soon realizes:
+Intense attention from ones Teacher is a motivator for both parties as the student soon realizes:

 - My ideas are valued

 - I can learn and understand concepts quickly

 In the digital age, Video Games, VR and Social Media are waging a war on our children’s attention.
 Parents that recognize that we are literally in a Battle for our children's hearts and minds, can take a proactive stance to influence how digital media are consumed in their home.